Mars Retrograde 2018 and Astrology Today

-written and edited by Sam Ogden
+by Sam Ogden

 In order to orient ourselves we should first briefly look at what we could say astrology is.
 Its definition is difficult to ascertain because of the many different kinds of astrology used by many people.
 We might wonder what astrology is, where it comes from, and how it can be learned and relevant for the present times.

 Information of the 21st century is primarily sought through digital means, and there are plenty of issues in this statement which unfortunately cannot be explored at length here.
 In short, this “technologizing” of more things every day makes it nearly impossible for us to develop a significant relationship with raw nature.
 Included in the technologizing of nature are the sources for astrological teaching and learning.
 Now, some support technology for its revolutionary ability to make universes of information more accessible to those who had otherwise not been able to access it.
 In certain ways this is certainly beneficial; it can help the globe hold itself accountable against discrimination and injustice; it can save lives; it can change, mobilize, and empower billions.
 But this does not mean technology improves all things.
-Learning astrology can be likened to farming, which cannot be done in significance through a screen, ironic as this is.
-Readers who are serious about learning astrology- who want to sustain a true symbiotic integration of anything related to it- will need to eventually pick up a real book, talk to other astrologers who read real books and who study diverse sources of material, and wait patiently, respectfully, for a possible welcoming from indigenous wisdom keepers.
+Learning astrology can be likened to farming, which cannot be done in significance through a screen, ironic as this article is in its attempt to teach.
+Those who are serious about learning astrology- who want to sustain a true symbiotic integration of anything related to it- will need to eventually pick up a real book, talk to other astrologers who read real books and who study diverse sources of material, and wait patiently, respectfully, for a possible welcoming from indigenous wisdom keepers.
 If a brief definition of astrology can be made without going into much supportive philosophical context, it would be this: astrology is to understand the way of the cycles of life.
 What astrology is will never actually change, for it is change in the deepest sense.
 Astrology’s definition will change, however, according to particular societies who have a conscious relationship with it and its various types.
 This is to say that it is our current relationship with astrology which gives us a definition characteristic of the era in question.

 It is very unclear as to if astrology is presently doing anything meaningful for the collective spirit, and this for a number of reasons.
 One of these reasons being that astrology existed in all cultures and was integral to their survival for millennia.
-With the industrial and technological revolutions, the globe has been changing fast into something as yet unseen.
+Now, with the industrial and technological revolutions, the globe has been changing fast into something as yet unseen.
 Astrology has been known to provide certain uses in history, whether it was in the duality of good and bad fortune telling, as a nourishing framework through which a culture was made vital, resilient, and unique, as a way to track floods and droughts.
 Our ways of life and values behind it today are very different, so this ancient practice is at once awkward for whoever approaches it because we do not experience life in the same way as those cultures out of whom astrology emerged.
 This is a serious problem when confronting the very valid question about use and function of astrology in the 21st century, and it does not appear to have a clear answer for the all too common mind made lazy by convenience of digital computer technology.
-Or perhaps astrology does try to answer while under the impersonal and crushing weight of these techno-industrial societies.
+Or perhaps astrology does try to answer while under the impersonal and crushing weight of scientific-minded industrial societies.
 Despite its relevance in personal development and what Jungian theory calls “individuation”, astrology hangs by a thread today.
 People may say it is becoming more popular (again), but is a deeper practice of astrology gaining in popularity?
 If we see one type of astrology as being also a lifestyle of observing and participating directly with raw nature, we do not see astrology gaining popularity.
-Popularity alone does not account whatsoever for the deeper issue of what astrology is actually doing in significance for the fundamental structures of our societies and cultures.
+In addition, popularity alone does not account whatsoever for the deeper issue of what astrology is actually doing in significance for the fundamental structures of our societies and cultures.
 This question is not asked for an answer.
 It is meant to use astrology as a way to more questions because many things in our world today must be questioned, for dominant systems, principles, and desires in our societies are far from honorable.
 We might say we know what this planet means in this or that zodiac sign, this aspect of these or those planets, but truly we do not know because we are too cut off from nature as a collective whole to actually know the natural significance of these things as they have been understood for millennia.